 Standardized Exam Credit (SEC).
-IAU recognizes a full range of standardized exams, which measure mastery of college-level, introductory course content in a wide range of disciplines.
+IAU will consider awarding credit for standardized tests for specific academic disciplines.
 Students who obtain the credit-granting score required can earn credits and course exemptions.
-IAU establishes standards that are recommended by the American Council on Education (ACE).
+The institution establishes standards that are recommended by the American Council on Education (ACE).
+IAU grants a credit on standardized exams for undergraduate credit only.
+The maximum amounts of transfer credit that may be granted are detailed below.